pimcore/static-resolver-bundle/README.md

 :::caution

-This bundle is public but will be treated like an internal bundle.
+This bundle is public but will be treated like a pimcore-internal bundle.
 It mostly wraps static calls to be able to inject static calls as services.
-This bundle is not intended to be used by third-party developers.
+Interfaces in this bundle are not intended to be implemented by third-party developers.

 :::